-Fractions are such an abstract concept, and kiddos needs lots of concrete and representational (pictorial) experiences to really understand the meaning of a fraction.
-Concrete learning also allows kiddos to explore concepts and build understandings of their own, rather than having information delivered to them from a teacher.
+Fractions are such an abstract concept, and children need lots of concrete and representational (pictorial) experiences to really understand the meaning of a fraction.
+Concrete learning also allows students to explore concepts and build understandings of their own, rather than having information delivered to them from a teacher.

 After exploring fractions equivalent to one half, students go on to explore additional fractions–there are four of these sheets in all.

 The sheets are sized to be used with Learning Resources Fraction Tiles, but I realize everyone doesn’t have that resource, so I made a fraction strip kit that you can print (in either color or B&W), cut out, and use with the activity.